Coronavirus California: Gov. Newsom issues statewide order to wear masks in high-risk settings

 SACRAMENTO, Calif.
-(KABC) -- During Gov. Gavin Newsom's press conference on Thursday, state health officials issued a statewide order that requires Californians to wear a mask in high-risk settings amid the ongoing coronavirus pandemic.
+(KABC) -- In a press release Thursday, Gov. Gavin Newsom and state health officials issued a statewide order that requires Californians to wear a mask in high-risk settings amid the ongoing coronavirus pandemic.

 In issuing the newly released guidance, the California Department of Public Health cited what it described as a growing body of scientific research that shows that asymptomatic people can still spread the disease.How contagious is the coronavirus?